conbench/conbench/README.md

-If you find yourself wrapping a lot of R benchmarks in Python to integrate them with Conbench (to get uniform JSON benchmark results which you can persist and publish on a Conbench serve), you'll probably want to extract much of the boilerplate out into a base class.
+If you find yourself wrapping a lot of R benchmarks in Python to integrate them with Conbench (to get uniform JSON benchmark results which you can persist and publish on a Conbench server), you'll probably want to extract much of the boilerplate out into a base class.